Building a Sling TSi in Connecticut

 So, what about the round parts like the inspection hole covers?
 And the teeth on the front pieces that frame the front nose of the wings and empennage pieces?
 And not to forget, what about the end of the straight piece the Shaviv left behind?

-All of these with a file, so we placed the flat round piece near the edge of the bench, and file the edge lightly at an angle as you rotate the piece.
+All of these we did with a file. for the round pieces, so we placed the piece near the edge of the bench, and file the edge lightly at an angle as you rotate the piece.
 The little bit left by the Shaviv on straight edges is easy with a few strokes with the file.
 If you can flare an airplane and reduce power while adding in cross wind correction you can do it just fine.
 The file also rounds the corners on the teeth parts of the nose pieces, just file back and forth lightly as you move the file around the corner.
 There is also another tool we used for rounding over the corners.
 More about that in a little bit, but first…

 The following paragraph contains a spoiler alert.
 Just thought I would let you know.